WJPT: History

 The station was sold for $950,000 in 1994 and the following year, it changed its call letters to WJST.
 It aired a mix of adult standards and soft oldies for Southwest Florida's large retired community.

 In 1997, the station was bought by Beasley Broadcasting for $5 million.
-Beasley updated the playlist to Soft AC.
+Beasley updated the playlist to soft adult contemporary.
 In 2000, it made a slight change in its call sign, becoming WJPT.

+In 2003 the station moved its transmitter to near Fort Myers Beach and upgraded its signal to 50,000 watts.
+WJPT now covers an area of Southwest Florida between Naples and Punta Gorda, and reaching into the Everglades and mid-Sarasota County.

 On September 25, 2008, the station changed its moniker to "Sunny 106.3".

-WJPT was originally licensed to broadcast with 6,000 watts on a tower measuring only 81 meters tall.
-But around 2020, it boosted its power to 50,000 watts, broadcasting from a tower 142 meters tall.
-WJPT now covers an area of Southwest Florida between Naples and Punta Gorda, and reaching into the Everglades and mid-Sarasota County.
+In August 2022 the station's transmitter building suffered a fire that destroyed its equipment, and rebuilding efforts were delayed after Hurricane Ian further damaged the transmitter facilities in September 2022.
+WJPT and sister WWCN both operated from backup facilities at the Beasley studios on US 41 in Estero.

+On August 12, 2025, Beasley split its Fort Myers cluster and sold half to Fort Myers Broadcasting Company for $9 million along with WWCN and WBCN.